 Leaving Palamós I set off for Girona to check into the Hotel Carlemany, which would serve as my home base for the next 5 days as I explored the area.

 The Carlemany is a four star hotel set at the center of Girona’s commercial downtown.
 All the best shops and restaurants, and even the city’s historical center are a quick walk from the hotel.
 The room was spacious, the front desk employees were friendly and knowledgeable, and there was even an H&M directly across from the hotel, which made me happy.

 For dinner that night, the hotel was kind enough to host me in their restaurant Indigo.
 The chef had prepared a special menu and paired each course with a gin and tonic cocktail.

 To be honest, I’m not the biggest gin drinker.
-I’ll have it if someone else is buying or when we’ve drank all the vodka, but it’s never been my go to choice.
+I’ll have it if someone else is buying or when we’ve drunk all the vodka, but it’s never been my go-to choice.
 Still, I kept an open mind, as some of the combinations did sound very intriguing.

 All of the food was impressive, and I even enjoyed most of the cocktail pairings.
 My favorite was the starter of grilled octopus with peppers over potatoes and a grilled scallop paired with a Japanese gin/sake blend with yuzu tonic.